 Understanding your tax situation as a US expat can be tricky, but with proper planning, you’ll know what to expect when tax time rolls around.
 To learn more about expat taxes and ways to save, check out our tax guide for Americans working overseas.

-Our team of expat-expert CPAs and IRS Enrolled Agents can help you navigate the often-confusing nature of US expat taxes to make filing a more hassle-free process.
+Our team of expat-expert CPAs and IRS Enrolled Agents can help you navigate the often-confusing nature of US expat taxes and contractor overseas taxes to make filing a more hassle-free process.
 Contact us today to learn more!